Ohio State University, History

-The Center for Slavic and East European Studies, the East Asian Studies Center, and the Center for Historical Research, with the College of Arts and Sciences at The Ohio State University, seek a Post-doctoral Fellow to join our team.
+The Department of History, within the College of Arts and Sciences, seeks a Post Doctoral Scholar to join our team.
 The College of Arts and Sciences is the largest college and the academic heart of the university.
-With 38 departments, 20+ world-class research centers, and more than 2,000 faculty and staff members, the College hosts 81 majors.
-Our students have the unique opportunity to study with the best artists, scholars, and scientists in their fields.
+The College hosts 81 majors.
+With 38 departments, 20+ world-class research centers, and more than 2,000 faculty and staff members, students have the unique opportunity to study with the best artists, scholars, and scientists in their field.
 The College values diversity and offers a supportive, open, and inclusive community.

 Term (Fixed Term)

 Final candidates are subject to successful completion of a background check.
-A drug screen,physical, or psychological screening may be required during the post offer process.
+A drug screen or physical may be required during the post offer process.

 The Ohio State University